-At the start of the war, the North had about 3.4 million horses; the Confederacy had about 1.7 million, and there were distinctions in their suitability for service.
-The horses in the North were primarily farm animals and were better suited for moving equipment; those in the South were bred for riding and racing, so the Confederacy was better prepared to build a cavalry.
+At the start of the war, the North had about 3.4 million horses; the Confederacy had about 1.7 million.
+The horses in the North were primarily farm animals and were better suited for moving equipment.
+Those in the South were bred for riding and racing, so the Confederacy had better animals for building a cavalry.

-Care was far from ideal.
-Veterinary medicine was in its infancy.
-There were thought to be fifty veterinarians in the U.S., and only six veterinarians were in the military.
+In the mid-19th century, veterinary medicine was in its infancy.
+There were thought to be fifty veterinarians in the U.S. at the start of the Civil War.
+Only six veterinarians were in the military.

-“Most of the animal care was either performed by the soldiers themselves or by farriers who provided everything from horse shoes to whatever medical care they learned from working around animals,” says Walter Heiss, author of Veterinary Service during the American Civil War.
+“Most of the animal care was either performed by the soldiers themselves or by farriers who provided everything from horseshoes to whatever medical care they learned from working around animals,” says Walter Heiss, author of the book, Veterinary Service during the American Civil War.

 Feeding the Animals

-Today’s military officers would marvel at the thought of having to provide 26 pounds of fuel per day to their “modes of transportation” but that was the reality of the 1860s.
+Today’s military would marvel at the thought of how much food was necessary to feed the horses and mules.
 Horses needed 14 pounds of hay and 12 pounds of grain each day.

-While staying in one location might have provided the soldiers with the time to gather food for the animals, the truth was that the armies frequently picked an area clean, and wagons that should have been traveling back and forth carrying additional provisions were frequently seized to be used for other purposes.
+The truth was that the armies frequently picked an area clean, to the point that the food just wasn’t there.
 By 1864, Union artillery horses in some locations were living on only five pounds of grain per day.

 Something as simple as providing water for the animals also took planning.
 If there was no source of water nearby, the soldiers would take half the horses to a river or stream, leaving the other half available to help move the army in case of a surprise attack.

-“Both north and south built reserve camps behind their lines, and these served as infirmaries for the horses,” says Robert A. Burton, director of education at the National Museum of Civil War Medicine.
+“Both North and South built reserve camps for the horses behind their lines, and these served as infirmaries,” says Robert A. Burton, former director of education at the National Museum of Civil War Medicine.
 Though the animals could be fed and become rested there, the dearth of veterinarians and the lack of medical knowledge of farriers and soldiers meant that there was not much that could do be done for horses with serious wounds.

 Tragedy for Both Man and Beast